 Talk about your co-workers on Twitter.

-Tweet about how you lied to your boss to keep from inviting him to your party.
+Tweet about how you lied to your boss about not having a facebook profile.

 Brag about lying to your boss on your first day at your new job!

 Admit to lying on your job application or resume.

 Announce you Want to Punch Your Boss on Twitter.

 Tell everyone you are quitting your job as soon as you find another one.